"All Heart And Soul" and Dr. Bruno Cortis

 The next day this gentleman, wearing a light gray suit, flew past me.
 Seeing me, he stopped (on a dime), smiled and bowed dramatically; then off he went.

-Later I attended a seminar and was standing at the back of the room.
-Alone I leaned against the wall, foot perched on the wall, sipping a glass of cold water.
-Then I saw the gentleman from inside the room; he stood and walked towards me to fetch a glass of water.
+Later, I attended a seminar and went to the back of the room to “fetch me some” water.
+Alone, I leaned against the wall, one foot perched on the wall, I sipped a glass of cold water.
+Then I saw the gentleman from inside the room; he stood and walked towards me to “fetch him” a glass of water.

 I looked into his eyes, calmly saying, “Okay, enough.”